How to properly taste whisky

 • Focus on individual aromas

-3. Directly on the glass
+3. Directly at the glass

 • Nose almost in the glass